antorguez95/synthetic_data_generation_framework/README.md

 ## Generated results

 Each database has its correspondant script.
 The execution of each of them will generate a `results` and  `EDA` folders that contain the results after data augmentation and an initial Exploratory Data Analysis (EDA), respectively.
 Results are stored as figures or as `.pkl` files containing the numerical values of the metrics analysed.
-Please, refer to ######PAPER###### for further information.
+Please, refer to ######PAPER###### for further information regarding the studied metrics and obtained results.

 ## Learn more